 Futurism, or Futurismo in Italian, was an artistic and social movement that originated in Italy in the early 20th century.
 It emphasised speed, technology, youth, violence, and industrial objects.

 The Museum consists of a permanent collection, but they also do temporary exhibitions.
 One of my favourites was the Giacomo Balla: Designing the Future exhibition.
-Giacomo Balla was one the most important artistic figures in the Futurism movement.
+Giacomo Balla was one of the most important artistic figures in the Futurism movement.
 His works are incredibly striking and appealing, making him an easy artist to appreciate.

 Looking for more cultural entertainment?
 Screen on the Green is a single screen cinema along Upper Street.
 The current cinema as it stands opened in 1913, making it one of the oldest continuously running cinemas in the United Kingdom.
 It’s such an iconic building with its neon lighting and always brings a smile to my face when I pass by.

 There are a few wonderful music venues that host some really great bands.
 I’ve been to a couple, and it just always reminds me that I live in an incredible city that attracts so much musical attention.
 At Islington Assembly Hall, I saw La Dispute, an American post-hardcore band from Grand Rapids, Michigan and Mouse on the Keys, a Japanese post-rock band from Tokyo.
 This venue tends to cater more so to rock band fans, but they have all sorts of offerings.

 Another venue is Union Chapel.
 I love the atmosphere of this place, and it really is a beautiful venue to enjoy the acoustics.
 It actually is an active church, but in the evenings they host all sorts of performances.
 I saw The Antlers, an American indie rock band based in Brooklyn, New York.